 Structured data types in 'reduction' set A 'Member' at index i of a 'reduction' shall be contained in the 'StructuredDataType' of the 'Member' at index (i – 1) of that 'reduction'.

-Use of a 'StructuredDataInstance' with non-optional 'Member's All the non-optional members of a 'StructuredDataInstance' shall have 'DataUse' specifications assigned to them that are different from 'OmitValue'.
+Use of a 'StructuredDataInstance' with non-optional 'Member's Non-optional members of a 'StructuredDataInstance' shall have 'DataUse' specifications assigned to them that are different from 'OmitValue'.

 6.3.2 ParameterBinding